ziyadAbouelenin/Go-Chase-It/README.md

 1. drive_bot:

-My_robot ROS package to hold the robot, the white ball, and the world.
+My_robot ROS package holds the robot, the white ball, and the world.
 Design a differential drive robot with the Unified Robot Description Format.
 Add two sensors to your robot: a lidar and a camera.
 Add Gazebo plugins for your robot’s differential drive, lidar, and camera.